awsdocs/aws-elemental-mediatailor-user-guide/doc_source/getting-started.md

 ```
 https://bdaaeb4bd9114c088964e4063f849065.mediatailor.us-east-1.amazonaws.com/v1/dash/AKIAIOSFODNN7EXAMPLE/myOrigin/manifest.mpd?ads.cust_params=viewerinfo
 ```
 When AWS Elemental MediaTailor receives the player request, it defines the player variables based on the information in the request\.
-The resulting ADS request URL is some variation of this:
+The resulting ADS request URL is some variation of this\.

 ```
 https://my.ads.com/ad?output=vast&content_id=12345678&playerSession=<filled_in_session_id>&cust_params=viewerinfo